New York City Musical and Theatrical Production Tax Credit

 Overview

-The $200 million New York City Musical and Theatrical Production Tax Credit is a program designed to jump-start the entertainment industry and support tourism in New York City.
-The Program will offset some of the costs associated with producing a show as New York’s economy recovers from the COVID-19 pandemic.
+The $550 million New York City Musical and Theatrical Production Tax Credit is a program designed to jump-start the entertainment industry and support tourism in New York City.
+The Program was implemented to provide economic incentives to theatrical production in NYC and to offset some of the additional costs associated with producing a show as New York’s economy continues to recover from the Covid-19 pandemic.

-The Program is for three years and companies can receive credits for tax years beginning on or after January 1, 2021 but before January 1, 2024.
-Initial applications must be submitted prior to the first public performance and before June 30, 2023 and final project summaries no later than 90 days after the production closes or 90 days following the program end date of September 30, 2023, whichever comes first.
+The Program is allocated funding for seven years and companies can receive credits for tax years beginning on or after January 1, 2021 but before January 1, 2028.
+Initial applications must be submitted prior to the first public performance and before June 30, 2027.

 Next Section Continue